gbdev/gb-asm-tutorial/src/cheatsheet.md

 wCheckSum3:: db
 ```

-When initiating your save data, you'll need to
+When initializing your save data, you'll need to

 -   enable SRAM access
 -   set your checksum bytes